Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

 This is the programming document for the small numerical experiment in Sini's manuscript submitted to IJPR.

 It has:
-       (1) AMOSA code for the small numerical example;
+       (1) AMOSA code for the small numerical example (shared after the manuscript is accepted);
-       (2) NSGA-II code for the small numerical example;
+       (2) NSGA-II code for the small numerical example (shared after the manuscript is accepted);
-       (3) Exhausive seach code for the small numerical example.
+       (3) Exhausive seach code for the small numerical example (shared after the manuscript is accepted).